-After adjusting the valve by using the proGAV 2.0 Adjustment Tool, it can be verified using the proGAV 2.0 Compass as described in step 2.
+After adjusting the valve by using the proGAV 2.0 Adjustment Tool, it can be verified using the proGAV 2.0 Compass as described in step 2 but must be confirmed by radiograph (x-ray).
 If the measured pressure now differs from the intended pressure level, the adjustment procedure has to be repeated from step 3.